This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Along the Trail: There are two reservation-only campgrounds along the trails.

-Indian Gardens is along the Bright Angel Trail, and Cottonwood Campground is on the North Kaibab.
+Havasupai Gardens (formerly called Indian Garden) is along the Bright Angel Trail, and Cottonwood Campground is on the North Kaibab.

 Backcountry Camping: You can also camp off the trail, but you need a special permit.

 There are no campgrounds along the South Kaibab Trail.

 Make sure to check out my recommended gear for the Grand Canyon National Park!

 Is there Anything to Do At the Bottom of the Canyon?